Jezternz/json-db/README.md

 ```

 ### Examples
-*example-basic.js* - basic usage examples.
+*tests/test.js* - advanced usage examples.
-*test.js* - more advanced usage examples.
+*examples/example-basic.js* - basic usage examples.
-*example-express.js* - real use case example hosting the API using express, and an htm client to talk to it with.
+*examples/example-express.js* - real use case example hosting the API using express, and an htm client to talk to it with.

 ### Possible Improvements:
 * Write as a C++ plugin to decrease CPU load.